appliedaistudio/solution_readme-template/README.md

 ### Quick Start
 These are the minimum steps needed to get a copy of the system up and running.
 _Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+Spend a considerable amount of time making these instructions as short as possible._

 1. Get a free API Key at [https://example.com](https://example.com)
 2. Clone the repo